Planting a swim pond - the key to success is the balance between the plants and the water.

 Firstly, you need to build the Swimming pond to allow for the variety of plants & their depths that you want to include.
 See our Create a Swimming Pond page.

-Which Pond Plants to use:
+Which Pond Plants to use in a swimming pond:

 - Use waterlilies, shallow marginal plants, deep marginals & possibly bog species too depending on your build.